 A dipping sauce is such an essential ingredient for spring rolls.
 They can range from a simple fish sauce, sugar, and lime juice concoction to a complex fermented bean-based sauce such as the one I used with this fried duck and herb spring rolls dish.
 The base of this green herb sauce is tentsuyu, a Japanese dipping sauce that you may know from eating tempura at Japanese restaurants.
 Enhancing this base are fresh herbs, fresh green chillis, anchovies, and a little yuzu kosho (fermented chilli and yuzu).
 The result is a flavour-enhancing, umami-packed dipping sauce with fresh spicy palate stimulating effects, a perfect complement to these marinated duck summer rolls.

-Marinated duck summer rolls and green herb sauce
+Rice paper wraps with duck and a green herb sauce

 Green herb sauce